Miami, FL

 Amalia Garrido

-Long before I encountered design formally, I had an instinct to organize and curate, arranging the art on my walls, constructing dollhouses, and composing spaces that I was drawn to.
-Making sense of the world visually comes naturally to me.
+Long before I encountered design formally, I had an instinct to organize and curate: arranging the art on my walls, obsessing over the layouts of rooms and dollhouses, and composing spaces I felt drawn to.
+Making sense of the world visually came naturally to me.

-That instinct became tangible in high school through yearbook, where what began as involvement evolved into authorship, and eventually, a way of thinking.
+That instinct became tangible in high school through yearbook, where what began as curiosity evolved into both expression and an outlet for my growing creativity.

 I now study Integrated Visual Arts, working across editorial, identity, and visual systems.
 I came to design through making rather than formal training, developing my practice through long-form publications, campus-based projects, and independent work.

-My yearbook work has received First Place recognition for Cover and Divider Design from the Columbia Scholastic Press Association and All-American distinction from the National Scholastic Press Association, positioning the publication among the top national yearbooks.
+My yearbook work has received First Place recognition for Cover and Divider Design from the Columbia Scholastic Press Association, as well as All-American distinction from the National Scholastic Press Association, placing the publication among the top scholastic yearbooks nationally.
 Additional honors include All-Florida recognition from the Florida Scholastic Press Association and All-Southern distinction from the Southern Interscholastic Press Association.